+TITLE: Agate Creek Restoration - Exposed Force Main

+(District Project #M1811-2020)

+ESTIMATED BASE BID COST RANGE: Base Bid \$28,600

+(Not including sales tax)

+SUBMITTAL TIME/DATE/LOCATION: Prior to 2:05 P.M.
+PST, Monday, August 24, 2020

+Lake Whatcom Water and Sewer District

+1220 Lakeway Drive Bellingham, WA 98229

+Public Online Only Bid Opening will commence at approximately 2:10 P.M.
+The District office is currently closed to the public due to COVID-19.
+The project bid opening will be broadcast live to the public using an online meeting platform.
+The day before the bid opening an e-mail with an invitation and instructions to join the bid opening will be sent to all Plan Holders.

-TITLE: Northshore Road Exposed Sewer Force Main (District Project #M1811) ESTIMATED BASE BID COST RANGE: Base Bid \$50,000 to \$100,000 (Not including sales tax) SUBMITTAL TIME/DATE/LOCATION: Prior to 2:05 P.M.
-PST, Wednesday, July 24, 2019 Lake Whatcom Water and Sewer District 1220 Lakeway Drive Bellingham, WA 98229 Public Bid Opening will commence at approximately 2:10 P.M. at the same location.
-PRE-BID MEETING: A non-mandatory pre-Bid meeting will be held at the District Office (1220 Lakeway Drive), at 10:00 A.M.
-PST, Tuesday, July 16, 2019, for the purpose of answering questions from prospective Bidders.
-Bidders are invited to attend a site visit immediately following the office meeting.
+PRE-BID MEETING: A non-mandatory pre-Bid meeting will be held at the project site (2433 Northshore Road), at 9:00 A.M.
+PST, Wednesday, August 12, 2020, for the purpose of answering questions from prospective Bidders.
+In accordance with CDC and State requirements, face masks are required and 6-foot social distancing from all persons will be enforced.